isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-10-post-surviving-the-japanese-occupation-war-and-its-legacies.md

 At the reporting centres, those who received a stamp with the character “検” (or “examined”) were allowed to leave.
 Some people brought Overseas Chinese registration passes issued by the Chinese consulate in the pre-war period and had them stamped; while others recounted getting stamped on their T-shirts, other personal identification documents, or even on parts of their body.

-One survivor recounted:“When I went home, I had the rubber stamp with the word ‘cleared’ [‘検’] or something like that.
+One survivor recounted:“When I went home, I had the rubber stamp with the word “cleared” [“検”] or something like that.
 I made sure that the stamp lasted as long as possible.
 So washing my hands, whenever I took my bath, I got to raise my arm up to make sure the stamp there was not washed away… Wherever you go, you have to show your arm to the Japanese soldiers.”[^6]

 Apart from displays of such documents, the exhibition also allows visitors to experience first-hand accounts of Sook Ching survivors by listening to oral history excerpts.